Jamilnineteen91/Course-Database-Management-System/README.md

 - [ ] Add swith for student/teacher form
 - [ ] Re-size List Box
 - [ ] Re-size Description entry box

+## What I learned

+- How to build an ERB
+- How to construct a GUI
+-How to convert a .py file to an .exe file